gear-foundation/vara-wiki/docs/examples/Gaming/mental-poker.md

 - **Minimal Proof Size**: Smaller proofs reduce on-chain data storage requirements and network overhead, directly contributing to lower transaction fees and faster processing.

 In sum, zk-SNARK proofs utilizing elliptic curve cryptography deliver the ideal combination of privacy, fairness, and performance, establishing them as the optimal solution for decentralized mental poker.

+## Mental Poker in the Vara Context

+As we know, Vara is a WASM-based blockchain platform that applies the actor model at its core.
+The combination of actor-based logic, message-driven design, and a secure WASM runtime enables modular, scalable games—each poker table, lobby, or supporting service is an independent actor.
+Global state or blocking limitations are avoided entirely: each actor maintains its own state, and all cross-component coordination is handled through explicit message passing and events.
+This allows thousands of games to run in parallel with no data conflicts, and naturally simplifies integration with front-ends and analytics.

+**Elliptic Curve Cryptography:**
+All cryptographic operations—commitments, encryption, public keys (ElGamal keys for poker), and all arithmetic on encrypted cards—are performed over the Bandersnatch curve (on BLS12-381).
+This curve is natively supported by the underlying cryptographic libraries (`ark-ed-on-bls12-381-bandersnatch`) and by Vara’s built-in primitives for pairing-based cryptography, including efficient serialization and deserialization.

+**Pairing-Friendly Architecture:**
+All verification logic relies on pairing-friendly cryptography using BLS12-381 and Bandersnatch, providing compatibility with modern proof systems such as Groth16 and Plonk.

+**Built-in Contracts for Verification:**
+On-chain zk-SNARK proof verification (Groth16/Plonk) is always performed by a dedicated zk-verification contract, never inside the game contract itself.
+Vara exposes built-in contracts that provide highly optimized cryptographic operations—multi-scalar multiplication, pairing checks, and related primitives.
+This approach accelerates verification, minimizes gas usage, and isolates security-sensitive code.

+**Zero-Knowledge Proofs:**
+ZK proofs are generated off-chain by players (typically on client device).
+Only the compact proof and required public inputs are sent on-chain, avoiding network congestion and keeping user experience responsive.

+**Gas Reservation:**
+Gas reservation is explicitly used in all important phases (lobby creation, game start, zk verification, and so on), guaranteeing that no key operation is left incomplete or interrupted.
+The WASM runtime enforces atomic execution of each transition.